thatothapo/thatothapo.github.io/affiliations.md

         <div class="card">
             <h3>University of Cape Town</h3>
-            <p>Did my undergaduate and postgraduate studies from 2018 until 2025.
+            <p>Did my undergraduate and postgraduate studies from 2018 until 2025.
 Graduated with an M.Sc. in Applied Mathematics.</p>
             <a href="https://www.news.uct.ac.za/" target="_blank" class="see-more">See more</a>
         </div>